Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   page instead.
 This is where our variables come into play.</p>

   <p>We use the “.find_element” function to find the user input fields which
-  we earlier identified.
+  we identified earlier.
 We then use the “.send_keys” method and pass our matching variables, so username is passed into the email input and password is passed into the password input.
 We then locate the login button by its name of “commit”, and use .click() to continue.</p>